hhsievertsen/speccurve/README.md

 Hi,

-the "file spec_curve_demo.do" shows how you can create  a specification curve (like the ones below) in Stata.
+the file "spec_curve_demo.do" shows how you can create  a specification curve (like the ones below) in Stata.
 The example uses the auto dataset in Stata.

 ### Version 1: sorted by coefficient size